home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 username:
   type: string
   description: "**1.xx only** The username of the database user.
 The user needs read/write privileges on the database"
-  required: false
+  required: inclusive
 password:
   type: string
-  description: "**1.xx only** The password for the database user account."
+  description: "**1.xx only** The password for the database user account.
+Needed with `username` configuration variable."
-  required: false
+  required: inclusive
 database:
   type: string
   description: "**1.xx only** Name of the database to use.
 The database must already exist."